 RICHARD KENT

-Richard Kent founded Mickley Stud in 2005 with his partner Clare Lloyd.
+Richard Kent is the driving force behind Mickley Stud, which he founded in 2005 with his partner Clare Lloyd.
 They have two children, Fraser and Nell, and Richard has two children, Finbar and Aoife, from his first marriage.

-Born in 1963 in County Cork, Southern Ireland, Richard is one of seven children.
-His father John was a beef cattle farmer who also had an interest and passion for breeding thoroughbreds, and was well known in the industry as the owner of Ballyhampshire Stud where he enjoyed much success for many years.
+Born in 1963 in County Cork, Richard is one of seven children.
+His father John was a beef cattle farmer who also had a passion for breeding thoroughbreds, and was well known in the industry as the owner of Ballyhampshire Stud where he enjoyed much success for many years.

 On leaving school, Richard worked with Robert Percival in England, and then joined Liam Cashman at Glenview Stud in Ireland for eight years, before working on studs in Western Australia to expand his experience and gain new insights into equine management.